unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/portals/shares`

-Get user own portals and portal shares information.
+Get a user's owned portals and shared portals.

 ##### Permissions

-One of the following:

-* User can get his portals and portal shares information.
+* User can get his own portals and shared portals.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request